The land on which Regents Park now stands was once part of the manor of Tyburn which was given to the Abbey of Barking by the East Saxons.

 Marylebone Park was heavily wooded with slopes leading up to Primrose Hill with some open areas suitable for deer.

 Henry VIII acquired it from the Abbess of Barking Abbey following the dissolution of the monasteries.
 He enclosed the area and turned it into a private hunting park.

-In order to help pay the debts of the civil war Oliver Cromwell had a lot of the trees chopped down.
-When the resulting land reverted back to the crown, the resulting land was leased out as small holdings for hay and dairy produce.
+In order to help pay the debts of the civil war Oliver Cromwell had a lot of the trees of the chopped down.
+When the land reverted back to the crown, it was leased out as small holdings for hay and dairy produce.

 When the leases expired in 1811 the Prince Regent (later King George IV) commissioned architect John Nash to create a master plan for the area.
 Nash had plans for a palace for the Prince surrounded by villas for his friends.
 Nothing came of these plans but some of his other ideas such as Regent Street were implemented.
 The park was first opened to the general public in 1835.

 Queen Mary's Gardens in the Inner Circle were created in the 1930s, bringing that part of the park into use by the general public for the first time.
 It is renowned for its 400 species of roses and also contains a summer open air theatre.

 Regents Park occupies 410 acres and is mainly open parkland, but contains a large lake which contains a wide range of waterfowl.
 Herons are abundant.
 Regents Park is also home to Regents University and London Zoo.

 The land containing Primrose Hill was one of many endowments given to Eton College by the school’s founder Henry VI.
 Along with Marylebone Park it was part of the private hunting park created by Henry VIII.